ZenRows/scrapy-zenrows-middleware/README.md

 ## Use Premium Proxy Rotation Feature

 The middleware will use premium proxy by default.
 So, `USE_ZENROWS_PROXY` is `True` by default and you don't have to do anything to use premium proxy mode.
-To turn off premium proxy, use `USE_ZENROWS_PROXY = False`:
+To turn off premium proxy, set `USE_ZENROWS_PROXY = False`:

 _settings.py_